Tirthankar4/PINNLab/README.md

 - **Batch Processing**: Efficient memory usage
 - **Gradient Accumulation**: Large model training support
 - **Memory Cleanup**: Automatic GPU memory management

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Physics-Informed Neural Networks (PINNs) methodology
-- PyTorch for deep learning framework
-- Flask for web application framework
-- Matplotlib for scientific visualization

-## 📞 Support

-For questions, issues, or contributions:
-- Open an issue on GitHub
-- Contact the development team
-- Check the documentation for common solutions

-## 🔄 Version History

-- **v1.0.0**: Initial release with hydrodynamics and Burgers' equation support
-- **v1.1.0**: Added real-time training progress tracking
-- **v1.2.0**: Enhanced visualization with comparison plots
-- **v1.3.0**: Improved web interface and parameter embedding

----

-**Note**: PINNLab is designed for research and educational purposes.
-For production use, additional testing and validation are recommended.